United States sending troops to bolster Saudi defences after attack

 The Pentagon’s late Friday announcement appeared to close the door to any imminent decision to wage retaliatory strikes against Iran following the attack, which rattled global markets and exposed major gaps in Saudi Arabia’s air defences.

+Trump said earlier on Friday that he believed his military restraint so far showed “strength,” as he instead imposed another round of economic sanctions on Tehran.

+“Because the easiest thing I could do, ‘Okay, go ahead.
+Knock out 15 different major things in Iran.’ ...
+But I’m not looking to do that if I can,” Trump told reporters at the White House.

 But the deployment could further aggravate Iran, which has responded to previous U.S. troop deployments this year with apprehension.
-It denies responsibility for the attack on Saudi Arabia as well as attacks on oil tankers earlier this year.
+It denies responsibility for the attack on Saudi Arabia.

 Yemen’s Iran-aligned Houthi movement, which has been battling a Saudi-led military coalition that includes the UAE, has claimed responsibility for the strikes.